Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 30-60 seconds to finish creating the .dmg file after "Build succeeded" appears.

-There should not be any errors, but there may be many warnings (over a thousand!), which can be ignored.
-Building some old versions of OpenVPN and OpenSSL that are included in Tunnelblick generates most of these warnings.
+There should not be any errors, but there may be many warnings (over a thousand!) the first time Tunnelblick is built.
+You can ignore them: some old versions of OpenVPN and OpenSSL that are included in Tunnelblick generate these warnings.

+Note: the first build of Tunnelblick after updating Xcode may cause a warning about suggested changes to build settings, caused by changes in Xcode.
+You can accept all of the changes except those that would cause Xcode to codesign binaries.

+DO NOT ACCEPT THE CHANGES TO CODE SIGN BINARIES.

+Tunnelblick's structure is unusual and Xcode isn't able to properly sign it.
+Tunnelblick's build process signs Tunnelblick, so Xcode should not sign it.

 At this point, you might want to make a copy of your current Tunnelblick.app in case the new one doesn't work for you.

-Your .dmg file is at **TBS**/tunnelblick/build/Release/Tunnelblick.dmg.
+Your .dmg file is at

+**TBS**/tunnelblick/build/Release/Tunnelblick.dmg.

 Double-click it to open the disk image and, in the resulting window, double-click the Tunnelblick icon to install Tunnelblick to /Applications.